andreasabel/inCode/entry/introduction-to-singletons-4.md

 ghci>
 ```

-And you'll be dropped into a ghci session with all of the definitions in scope!
+And you'll be dropped into a ghci session with all of the definitions in scope.

 As always, please try out the exercises, which are designed to help solidify the
 concepts we went over here!
 And if you ever have any future questions, feel free
 to leave a comment or find me on [twitter](https://twitter.com/mstk "Twitter")
-or in freenode `#haskell`, where I idle as *jle\`*!
+or in freenode `#haskell`, where I idle as *jle\`*.

 ### Looking Forward